-Use any simple winter greenery you can find either at home or at the store and add it to a grapevine wreath to have a wintery, Christmas decorative wreath.
+Make a simple DIY winter wreath by using any simple winter greenery you can find!
 Add some pretty bells for just the right festive touch!

 It’s time to start thinking about decorating for Christmas – and gather inspiration from the corners of the inter webs.
 I’m always down for making a simple DIY wreath for myself, and this year is no different.

-But either way, this wreath is perfect for now through the end of February!
+You can hang this wreath on the front door, or an interior door in your home.
+Either way, this wreath is perfect for now through the end of January and beyond!
 Let’s make it…

 This post contains affiliate links.
 See my full disclosure policy.

-Supplies You’ll Need to Make your Winter Wreath
+Supplies You’ll Need to Make a Winter Wreath

 - Grapevine Wreath Form